 BIOGRAPHY

-Upon graduating from high school, Clark received a scholarship to attend Berklee College of Music where he changed his focus to the tenor saxophone.
-While there, he studied with Fred Lipsius, Andy McGee, and Bill Pierce who pointed him in the right direction and gave him a solid jazz foundation.
-In Boston there were many opportunities for Clark and his fellow students to network and perform at local jazz clubs, and after spending several years there, he decided to move to New York City to develop a higher level of musicianship.
-The Blue Note, Jazz Standard, Smalls, Smoke Jazz and Supper Club, and The Apollo Theater are just a few New York establishments that Clark has performed at many times.
-Clark is also a grantee of the Chamber Music America “New Jazz Works Grant” in 2020.
+After graduating high school Lawrence received a partial scholarship to attend Berklee College of music where he later changed his focus to the tenor saxophone.
+At Berklee Lawrence studied with Fred Lipsus, Andy McGee and Billy Pierce who started him off in the right direction and gave him a solid foundation.
+Berklee being in the heart of Boston there were many opportunities for Lawrence to network and perform at local jazz clubs there.
+After spending some time in Boston Lawrence decided to move to New York City to develop a higher level of musicianship.

-Currently living in New York, Clark leads his own quintet which consists of bass, drums, piano, trumpet, and saxophone.
-He continuously works on shaping the group’s sound and developing their harmonic and rhythmic concepts, and strives to be sincere and expressive through his music, employing creativity to its fullest and creating an emotional attachment.
-He strongly believes that this is necessary to effectively convey his music’s true purpose and intent.
+Lawrence strives to be sincere and expressive through out his music, employing creativity to its fullest and making an emotional attachment which is necessary to convey true purpose and intent.